Bangladesh suffers widespread power outages during relentless heat | Headlines

 - Bangladesh

-Bangladesh is being forced to cut power to millions of people as a relentless heatwave leads to a surge in demand for power and thereby creates massive electricity supply shortfalls during the Muslim fasting month of Ramadan.
-Greater use of irrigation pumps by farmers and an increase in commercial activity during Ramadan have also contributed to increased power demand, officials say.
+Bangladesh is being forced to cut power to millions of people as a relentless heatwave brings a surge in demand for power causing electricity supply shortfalls during the Muslim fasting month of Ramadan.
+Greater use of irrigation pumps by farmers and an increase in commercial activity during Ramadan have contributed to increased power demand, officials say.

 The power cuts could increase production costs for Bangladesh's important export-oriented garment industry, which supply to customers such as Walmart, Gap Inc, H&M, VF Corp, Zara and American Eagle Outfitters, industry officials say.
 "We'll need more diesel to run the captive power plants to continue our production.
 That will raise production costs, but the buyers will not pay more," Shahidullah Azim, vice president of the Bangladesh Garment Manufacturers and Exporters Association told Reuters.